thatonepcguy/pOS/README.md

-> This document is part of raspOS and is licensed under the GNU General Public License v3.0 or later.
+> This document is part of raspix and is licensed under the GNU General Public License v3.0.
 > See the LICENSE file for details.

-raspOS v0.0.0-alpha-pre1
+raspix v0.0.0-alpha-pre1

 Current Dev State:
 MMU configured in qemu, haven't tested on real hardware yet